Cookie Run: Kingdom: How to Build Pitaya Dragon Cookie

 Best-in-slot: 5x Draconic Raspberry

 If you have access to Draconic Raspberry, this is the cleanest version of the build.
-Current guide consensus is very strong on that point.
 A full 5-piece Draconic Raspberry set gives Pitaya the Attack-focused foundation the kit wants while keeping the build simple to optimize.
-You do not need to force a clever hybrid set to make Pitaya “balanced.”
-The cookie is balanced by substats, team support, and Beascuit rolls, not by watering down the topping identity.
+You do not need a clever hybrid set to make Pitaya “balanced.”
+She is balanced by substats, team support, and Beascuit rolls, not by watering down the Topping identity.

 Practical fallback: 5x Searing Raspberry

-For most players, especially F2P and anyone building from what the account actually has, 5x Searing Raspberry is the standard answer.
+For most players, especially F2P and anyone building from what the account actually has, 5x Searing Raspberry is the everyday answer.
 It is not a consolation prize.
-It is the normal, practical Pitaya Dragon Cookie setup.
-The performance gap between a theoretical perfect Draconic set and a well-rolled Searing Raspberry set is often smaller than people expect, especially once you factor in Beascuit quality and teammate support.
+The gap between a theoretical perfect Draconic set and a well-rolled Searing Raspberry set is smaller than people expect once you factor in Beascuit quality and teammate support.
 If your Searing pieces have strong substats, use them confidently.

 Substats that matter more than rarity

 Once the main set is locked in, the real work is in the substats.
-This matters more than many players think.
 A flashy set with weak lines will underperform a simpler set with the right rolls.

-• ATK: your top priority on almost every comparison.
-This is the stat that makes Pitaya’s skill hit hard enough to justify the slot, and it supports the cookie’s passive scaling.
+• ATK: your top priority on almost every Topping and substat.
+It makes the skill hit hard enough to justify the slot, and it feeds the Scale passive that gives back up to 35% DMG Resist.

-• DMG Resist: your next priority because Pitaya still has to live through the opening exchange.
-If the cookie dies before the important part of the skill cycle, the build failed even if the ATK number looked pretty.
+• DMG Resist: your next priority, because Pitaya still has to live through the opening exchange.
+If she dies before dragon form, the build failed even if the ATK number looked pretty.

 • Cooldown: useful, but third.
-A little helps Pitaya cast more reliably and smooth out skill timing.
-Too much at the cost of Attack usually weakens the whole point of running Pitaya.
+A little helps her cast more reliably.
+Too much at the cost of Attack weakens the whole point of running her.

 The common mistake is overcorrecting after a few early deaths.
-Players see Pitaya drop quickly, then start replacing ATK pieces or chasing too much Cooldown.
-Usually the better fix is narrower: keep the Raspberry set, improve DMG Resist substats, or strengthen the team around Pitaya so the cookie reaches dragon form consistently.
+Players see Pitaya drop quickly, then start replacing ATK pieces or chasing Cooldown.
+The better fix is narrower: keep the Raspberry set, improve DMG Resist substats, or strengthen the team around her so she reaches dragon form consistently.

 🎮